bennylope/bennylope.github.com/_posts/2015-08-27-git-commit-collaboration.md

 ### Assumptions

 There are two remote repos, yours and the main project repo.
+Since this is the Acme Corp's repo and I'm going to name it `acme`.

 You have a local feature branch, called `my-cool-new-feature` where you've been working on code.
 The only changes right now in this branch are commits you've made specific to your feature.

-The `master` branch of the main project repo represents code that is in the wild.
+The `acme/master` branch of the main project repo represents code that is in the wild.

-The `master` branch has been getting updates since you created your original feature branch.
+The `acme/master` branch has been getting updates since you created your original feature branch.

 People like it when you make their lives easier for them, even if that